snde87/vscode-ros/README.md

 Other Notes:
   * Create a new ROS launch file with just the nodes you'd like to debug, and a separate ROS launch file with all other ROS nodes.
   * Debugging a launch file with Gazebo or rviz is not supported as this time.
 Please split these out into separate launch files.
-  * ROS Run is not supported.
+  * `ros2 run` is not supported.
-  * Traditional XML launch files are supported for ROS1, and python based launch files are supported for ROS2.
+  * Traditional XML launch files are supported for ROS1, and both python and XML based launch files are supported for ROS2.

 ### Manually adding a launch file to an existing launch.json
 If you have an existing `launch.json` file (or if there is an extension conflict as mentioned above), you can manually add a launch configuration by adding a new block like this.